Washington, DC, Nursing Schools: Top Online and Campus

 Before you complete your RN degree, you’ll begin preparing for the NCLEX-RN.
 In addition to earning your degree and meeting the requisite clinical requirements, this exam is the key to earning your RN licensure.
 In DC, you’ll be required to renew your nursing license every two years and complete any continuing education requirements.

-Job Opportunities for RNs in Washington, DC
+Salary and Job Outlook for RNs in Washington, DC

 Additional Washington, DC, Nursing Resources